1986 Chinese student demonstrations: Aftermath

-Hu Yaobang's response to the demonstrations was a major factor in him being forced to resign his position as General Secretary on January 16, 1987, as he was perceived as being overly liberal by Deng Xiaoping.
+The waves of protest came to a head when several thousand students assembled on New Year's Day, disregarding government bans on unauthorised demonstrations.
+The government adopted a much harder approach, and the official press began to raise campaigns underlining the rise of "bourgeois liberation," initiated by Deng in an attempt to curb excessive liberalisation.
+Action began with the resignation of Hu Yaobang, from his position as General Secretary on January 16, 1987.
+His response to the demonstrations was a major factor in him being perceived as being overly liberal by Deng Xiaoping.
 He was replaced by Zhao Ziyang as General Secretary of the CCP.
 Fang Lizhi was fired from his position as Vice President of USTC on January 12, 1987, and was subsequently expelled from the communist party on January 19.
-This also led to the launch of a campaign against "bourgeois liberalization" at the suggestion of Deng Xiaoping in order to stop what he viewed as the excessive liberalization that had occurred under Hu Yaobang.
-The removal of Hu Yaobang would have lasting consequences as his removal was used by students during the 1989 demonstrations.
-Many of the students who took part in these demonstrations would go on to participate in the 1989 demonstrations, an example of this is the student leader Li Lu who participated in both 1986 and 1989 demonstrations.
+The removal of Hu Yaobang would have lasting consequences as his removal was used by students during the 1989 Tiananmen Square protests and massacre.
+Many of the students who took part in these demonstrations would go on to participate in the 1989 demonstrations.
+Examples are the intellectual and student leaders such as Chen Pokong, Liu Gang, Li Lu, and many others, who participated in both 1986 and 1989 demonstrations.